Civil Rights Protections

 Plaintiffs may be able to overcome the qualified immunity defense by providing compelling evidence that the officer’s actions were unreasonable and excessive.
 These types of cases are notoriously complex; therefore, it is in a person’s best interests to contact a local, qualified attorney as soon as possible for assistance with their case.

-If your civil rights were violated, contact a Los Angeles civil rights attorney at Abir Cohen Treyzon Salo, LLP.
+If your civil rights have been violated, contact the Los Angeles civil rights attorneys at ACTS Law.
 We understand the undue stress put on a person when their civil rights are violated, and we will fight to obtain the justice you deserve.
-We represent clients throughout California from our offices in Los Angeles and San Diego.
-For a free consultation, complete our online contact form or call us at 833-ACTS-LAW.
+We can help you obtain appropriate compensation for the harm you or a loved one has suffered.
+To schedule a free, confidential consultation, call us today at or contact us online.